DCoventry97/staff-optimiser/README.md

 pip install matplotlib
 ```

-## Acknowledgments
+## Acknowledgements
-[Aymeric Damien](https://github.com/aymericdamien/TensorFlow-Examples) and the team of contributers for their Tensor Flow examples
+[Aymeric Damien](https://github.com/aymericdamien/TensorFlow-Examples) and the team of contributors for their Tensor Flow examples

 ## License